castedo/cnest/docs/cnest-tools.md

 * unlike `podman exec`, you can omit the command to exec and it will default to executing either the command `/bin/bash --login`
-* you can type a container name without a version suffix (e.g. type "webdev" and it guesses you want a container named "webdev-5")
 * will stop the container if there are no more podman exec sessions (of which cnest sessions are one case)
 * will automatically keep you in your current directory if